supposedly/nutshell/magic/parser-spec.md

 ## Pass 4

 1. Write the appropriate header text and variable declarations into a Golly-compatible @TABLE-formatted file.
-2. Write the now-converted transitions into the same file, perhaps with parseable #comments serving to help up-compile back into a rueltabel.
+2. Write the now-converted transitions into the same file, perhaps with parseable #comments serving to help up-compile back into a rueltable.